 - Stationary Boss: Blezius.

-- Ship Level: The first area.
+- Underground Level: The Mines.

-- The Very Definitely Final Dungeon: The Temple
+- The Very Definitely Final Dungeon: The temple.

-Zombie ApocalypseSomewhat different from Hypixel's other Adventure Maps: This map is set in the modern day town of Riverside, during the zombie apocalypse
+Zombie ApocalypseSomewhat different from Hypixel's other Adventure Maps: This map is set in the modern day town of Riverside, during the zombie apocalypse.

 Zombie Apocalypse contains examples of: